 - $5,000,000 for small trucks carrying certain specific hazardous materials

-The other reason the limit is so much lower for ordinary trucks carrying ordinary property is because the MCS-90 acts as a guarantee against environmental damage, too.
-Cargo spills can be a lot worse when a truck carrying “hazardous” cargo gets into an accident than when a truck carrying ordinary cargo does, and someone has to pay for all that clean-up.
+The other reason the limit is so much lower for ordinary trucks carrying ordinary property is that the MCS 90 acts as a guarantee against environmental damage, too.
+Cargo spills can be much worse when a truck carrying “hazardous” cargo has an accident than when a truck carrying ordinary cargo crashes.
+Someone has to pay for all that clean-up, so the coverage amount is greater.
 Some trucking insurance policies already feature a pollution exclusion, which would be modified but not totally dismissed in the event of environmental restitution coverage.

 MCS-90 endorsements are by far the most common way for motor carriers to prove their financial responsibility for damages resulting from truck accidents.
-There are, however, two other ways carriers can prove they have the dough to pay damages.
-One is a “surety” bond, and the other “self insurance.”
+There are, however, two other ways carriers can prove they have the ability to pay damages.
+One is a “surety” bond, and the other is “self-insurance.”
 A surety bond is a promise for one party to pay on behalf of another party if they fail to hold up their end of an agreement.
-There are potential complications involved with resorting to this sort of security for damages when a motor carrier doesn’t have an MCS-90 endorsement on its insurance policy.
+Potential complications arise when resorting to this sort of security for damages if a motor carrier doesn’t have an MCS-90 endorsement on its insurance policy.

-Unlike accidents the insurance policy covers, an insurance company typically does not have a legal obligation to pay for the attorneys for the motor carrier when an MCS-90 endorsement comes into play.
-(It might be in the insurance company’s interest to do so, however, since whatever it pays under an MCS-90, it will want to recover from the motor carrier.)
+Unlike accidents the insurance policy covers, an insurance company typically has no legal obligation to pay for the motor carrier's attorneys when an MCS-90 endorsement comes into play.
+(It might be in the insurance company’s interest to do so, however, since whatever it pays under an MCS 90, it will want to recover from the motor carrier.)

-Believe it or not, that poses challenges for your lawyer, too, so you need an experienced truck accident attorney on your side to help guide the process of recovering MCS-90 money.
+Believe it or not, that poses challenges for your lawyer, too.
+This is another reason why you need an experienced truck accident attorney on your side to help guide the process of recovering MCS 90 money.

-Finally, MCS-90s can get tricky because they’re only triggered by the insurance policy to which they’re attached when not covering an accident.
+Finally, MCS 90s can get tricky because they’re only triggered by the insurance policy they’re attached to when not covering an accident.

-Whether an insurance policy covers an accident usually comes down to two factors: What the policy says, and what state’s law applies to the policy.
+Whether an insurance policy covers an accident usually comes down to two factors: What the policy says and which state’s law applies to the policy.

-Even when commercial trucking insurance policies have more-or-less “standard” language, every state has its own laws about how courts can interpret and enforce insurance policies.
-You need an experienced lawyer to figure out which law applies to a policy and how that law affects whether an accident is covered or not.
+Even when commercial trucking insurance policies have “standard” language, every state has its own laws about how courts can interpret and enforce insurance policies.
+You need an experienced lawyer to determine which law applies to a policy and how that law affects whether your accident is covered or not.

-I Was Hurt in a Truck Accident.
-What Should I Do Now?
+If You Were Hurt in a Truck Accident, What Should You Do Now?

 In any accident, you want to protect your rights and increase your chances of collecting compensation.
-Here are the most important steps to take after a truck crash:
+Here are the most important steps to take after a truck crash as you are able:

 - Collect evidence.
 The most important step!
 Take photographs of your injuries, damage to your vehicle, any other vehicles involved, debris or cargo, and the surrounding area.

 - Call your insurance company.
-Tell them you've been in an accident and provide them with the facts such as the time and location.
+Tell them you've been in an accident and provide them with the basic facts, such as the time and location.

 - Consult a truck accident lawyer.
 Many personal injury lawyers provide free case evaluations.
 Whether you hire them or not, their input can help you plan your next steps!
-Schedule an appointment with an experienced truck accident attorney to discuss your right to compensation as soon as you’re able.
+Schedule an appointment with an experienced truck accident attorney to discuss your right to compensation as soon as possible.

-We know talking with a lawyer might not seem like a top priority, but as the information about MCS-90 endorsements above should tell you, truck accidents can be mighty complicated.
-The sooner an attorney can get started protecting your legal rights to compensation and investigating the factual and legal aspects of the accident, the better off you will be.
+We know talking with a lawyer might not seem like a top priority, but as you can see, just the information about MCS-90 endorsements after a truck accident can be extremely complicated.
+The sooner an attorney can get started protecting your legal right to compensation and investigating the factual and legal aspects of your accident, the better off you will be.

-Finally, here’s something you shouldn’t do: Don’t sign anything or agree to any settlement offer from any party to the case until you’ve talked to an attorney who is familiar with truck accident law!
+Yes, here’s something you shouldn’t do: Don’t sign anything or agree to any settlement offer from any party to the case until you’ve talked to an attorney who is familiar with truck accident law!
 Trucking companies and their insurers are not on your side.
-They might try to get you to take a quick settlement offer to limit their exposure, particularly if the insurance company is worried that it is going to have to pay you under an MCS-90 endorsement.
+They might try to encourage you to take a quick settlement offer to limit their exposure, particularly if the insurance company is worried that it will have to pay you under an MCS-90 endorsement.
 They don’t want to go through the hassle of following up with their customer in pursuit of a reimbursement the customer probably can’t afford!

-We understand it might be tempting to accept the first offer you receive, but trust us: You will be significantly better off in the long run if you resist that “easy” money.
-Don’t sign away your rights to thousands!
-Always consult a lawyer.
+We understand it might be tempting to accept the first offer you receive but trust us: You will be significantly better off in the long run if you resist that “easy” money.
+Don’t sign away your rights to the compensation you deserve!
+Always consult a lawyer first.

-As we’ve discussed on this page, truck accident cases are significantly complex, but by understanding some of the basic elements of a truck accident claim and working closely with an advocate you trust, you can ensure you obtain justice for your truck accident injuries.
+As we’ve discussed here, truck accident cases are significantly complicated, but when you understand some of the basic elements of a truck accident claim and work closely with an advocate you trust, you can ensure you obtain justice for your truck accident injuries.